wangonya/wangonya.com/content/blog/arrow-this.md

 and `this` becomes the browser's `window` attribute.
 Clicking the button will give a `TypeError` error.
-If you rely on `this` in an event hanlder, a regular function may be necessary.
+If you rely on `this` in an event handler, a regular function may be necessary.

-So, as cool and popular as arrow functions may be, its best to understand how they work, and to know when to and not to use them.
+So, as cool and popular as arrow functions may be, it's best to understand how they work, and to know when to and not to use them.